About the Program

 - Must have completed at least 30 units of college coursework before applying to the program.

-- Must have completed at least three of the major prerequisites, including MEDIAST 10.
+- Must have completed at least three of the major prerequisites, including MEDIAST 10, MEDIAST N10 or MEDIAST W10.

-- Must be currently enrolled in any remaining prerequisite at the time of application (see the list of approved major prerequisites on the Major Requirements tab).
+- Must be currently enrolled in any remaining prerequisites at the time of application (see the list of approved major prerequisites on the Major Requirements tab).

 - Must have a minimum grade point average (GPA) of 3.2 in courses relevant to the major.
 This includes the lower division prerequisite courses and the equivalency of transferred coursework as well as any lower or upper division courses already completed for the major.

-- Should declare the major no later than the semester in which they complete the 70th unit.
-(Junior transfer students should contact the major adviser for Media Studies concerning their eligibility and the equivalency of transferred coursework.)
+- Should declare the major no later than the semester in which they complete the 70th unit if they were admitted to Berkeley as a freshman.
+Junior transfers should declare the major no later than their second semester at Berkeley and should contact a Media Studies student academic adviser concerning their eligibility and the equivalency of transferred coursework.

 Students who meet the above criteria are eligible for admission to the major.
-Students who do not meet the above criteria but wish to declare Media Studies as their major should submit a letter of appeal and a graded paper from a prerequisite course along with a completed application.
+Students who do not meet the above criteria but wish to declare Media Studies as their major should submit a letter of appeal with a completed application during designated application periods in the fall and spring.

 More information regarding declaring the major is available on the Media Studies website.
 The application dates and a link to the application are available on the home page.